-- An asterisk (*) acts as a wildcard, so pric* would give you results that include the words price, prices, and pricing.
+- An asterisk (*) acts as a wildcard, so pric* would give you results that include price, prices, and pricing.

 - Use quotation marks to designate two or more words as a phrase, such as “client question”.
-Be aware that if you use quotation marks to indicate a phrase, Questions that contain individual words in the phrase won't be returned.
+Be aware that if you use quotation marks to indicate a phrase, questions containing the individual words won’t be returned.